MES Student Resources

 Evergreen has a Computer Center in the Library Building that is open late for all students, as well as the Computer Applications Lab in the Lab 2 Building for students who need to use specific scientific software.
-Also, if you need (or just want) to buy a computer for your time at Evergreen, you can ask for increased financial aid for a one-time purchase by filling out an Additional Expenses Form and turning it in to Financial Aid.
+Also, if you need (or just want) to buy a computer for your time at Evergreen, you can ask for increased financial aid for a one-time purchase by filling out an Additional Expenses Form found on Evergreen's Financial Aid Forms page.

 Master of Environmental Studies Association (MESA)